Skip to main content

 Waiting for Analysis Results

 By default, submit-plan returns immediately after submitting the plan, allowing Atlantis to continue.
-If you want to wait for the blast radius analysis to complete and display the results in your PR comment, use get-change:
+There are two ways to get analysis results onto your PR:

 - run: |